deeputech/deeputech.github.io/_posts/2021-05-07-my-second-impression-of-rust.md

 ---
 title: >-
-  My second impression of Rust and why I think it's the best general-purpose language!
+  My second impression of Rust and why I think it's a great general-purpose language!
 description: >-
-  My second impression of Rust after building a real-life use case with it and my thoughts on why it is the best general-purpose language for the future.
+  My second impression of Rust, after building a real-life use case with it and my thoughts on why it is a great general-purpose language for the future.
 published: true
 featured: true
 tags: